| Read Time: 4 minutes | Auto Accidents

 In Florida, making a U-turn might seem like a convenient way to reverse your travel direction, but it can also be a source of confusion and accidents if not executed properly.
 Understanding U-turn and right-of-way laws can help drivers navigate these maneuvers safely, avoiding potential traffic violations and collisions.
-Read on to learn more about the rules of the road regarding U-turns in Florida, providing drivers with the knowledge needed to perform these turns legally and safely.
+Read on to learn more about who has the right of way when making a u-turn in florida, providing drivers with the knowledge needed to perform these turns legally and safely.

 In Florida, U-turns are generally permitted when they can be executed safely.
 However, there are specific conditions under which making a U-turn is illegal: